 Being on furloughed leave also means very different things for each person.
 For instance, you may have simply received your salary through the government furlough scheme.
 On the other hand, your employer may have topped your salary up so your earnings weren’t affected.

 Each lender assesses applicants in its own unique way.
 While one lender may be very strict, other lenders may offer more flexibility towards your mortgage.
 This is especially true if you’ve returned to work and are now back on your full-time salary.
 If your employer has not yet requested you to return to work full-time, it may be better to wait until they do before applying for a mortgage.

 Having an AIP before going on furlough

 If you were approved an AIP (agreement in principle) before you were placed on furloughed leave, your situation becomes quite complex.
-This is because you were promised a mortgage amount in principle prior to the pandemic.
+This is because you were promised a mortgage amount in principle before the pandemic.

-Some lenders will insist that another application is made using your furloughed income figures.
-On the other hand, lenders that offer more flexibility may decide that you’re able to borrow the amount you were originally promised.
+Some lenders insist that another application be made using your furloughed income figures.
+On the other hand, lenders that offer more flexibility may decide that you’re able to borrow the amount you were initially promised.

 Lenders may assess your overall application further.
 For instance, have you now returned to full-time employment and is your income sustainable and long-term?
 This is crucial as lenders need to be sure you’re able to repay your mortgage and that furlough was temporary.